dev-charles15531/AuthMe/README.md

 		'?is_active?'     => '1',
     ],
 	````
 	The above is the format of subarray the $loginConstraints holds.
-Where,
+Where,<br/>
-	'users' is the name(any name can be used) holding the sub-configurations of who you want to login.
+	'users' is the name(any name can be used) holding the sub-configurations of who you want to login.<br/>
-	'table' array key will have the value of the database table name of the users (this key & value is required).
+	'table' array key will have the value of the database table name of the users (this key & value is required).<br/>
-	'public_key' array key will have the value of the table column name from which you want to query form public key (this key & value is required).
+	'public_key' array key will have the value of the table column name from which you want to query form public key (this key & value is required).<br/>
-	'private_key' array key will have the value of the table column name from which you want to query form private key (this key & value is required).
+	'private_key' array key will have the value of the table column name from which you want to query form private key (this key & value is required).<br/>
-	'?is_active?' array key(in between question marks) is a condition we are setting for login which should be the database column name where the condition should be checked
+	'?is_active?' array key(in between question marks) is a condition we are setting for login which should be the database column name where the condition should be checked <br/>
 				  and its value must be the column value that satisfies that condition.
-You can set at most 3 login conditions and must be in the correct format just as you have seen above.
+You can set at most 3 login conditions and must be in the correct format just as you have seen above.<br/>
-				  (this key and value is optional).
+				  (this key and value is optional).<br/>

 	You can have more than one $loginConstraints, that means you can have for 'users', 'admin', 'moderators'...etc